Tuesday, November 19, 2024

 Academic Expectations & Fear

-I had picked up numerous academic expectations along the homeschooling path about what we “had” to do.
+I had picked up numerous academic expectations along the homeschooling path about what I “had” to do.
 You know the ridiculous, but common, expectations that we have to do all the subjects, follow a specific scope and sequence, and excel at everything.
-These expectations created imagined “requirements” that the invisible “they” will be looking for on the prized, golden transcript– my child’s ticket to success.
-I really excelled at picking up all those unrealistic academic expectations and trying to meet them all!
+These expectations created imagined “requirements” that the invisible they would be looking for on the prized golden transcript—my child’s supposed ticket to success.

 Comparisons & Lies

-Along our journey, carrying comparisons started to weigh me down.
+Along my journey, the weight of comparison started to weigh me down.
 I’d like to think of myself as strongly independent, my own person who likes to do her own thing.
 But, comparisons started sneaking into my heart and my home.

 I would imagine what the “perfect” family looks like, and then look around at what my family looked like and feel discouraged or defeated.
 I picked up more -–“I’ll try harder - do more” ideas for my schooling, my home, and what I should be doing and weighed myself down to the point of exhaustion believing the lies.

-“Or maybe what I need, at least according to all the Instagram & Pinterest images, is a new look or an extreme home makeover.
-Everyone else’s home looks perfectly coordinated and organized while their children sit eagerly around the fireplace waiting for the wisdom to drip from mom’s lips as they sip homemade hot chocolate and eat fresh sourdough bread.
-My home or situation must be our problem.”
+Everyone else’s homes looked perfectly coordinated and peaceful while their children sat eagerly around the fireplace waiting for wisdom to drip from their mother’s lips as they sipped homemade hot chocolate and ate fresh sourdough bread.

 But, the Lord intervened.